darius/traitor/bastiat-the-law.md

 sense of hearing, unless I draw his ears down to his shoulders.
 A
 third: he'll never see the sunshine unless I give his eyes a slant.
 A fourth: he'll never stand upright unless I bend his legs.
 A fifth: he'll never think unless I squeeze his brain.
-Stand back, says the traveler.
-God made well what he did; don't pretend to know more than he, and since he has given organs to this frail creature, let them develop and strengthen by exercise, feeling out, experience, and Liberty.
+"Stand back," says the traveler.
+"God made well what he did; do not pretend to know more than he, and as he has given organs to this frail creature, let them develop and strengthen by exercise, feeling out, experience, and Liberty."

 God has placed in humanity, too, all it needs to achieve its destinies.
 There is a providential social physiology as there is a providential human physiology.
 The social organs as well are constituted to develop harmoniously in the great air of Liberty.
 Stand back, then, empirics and organizers!
 Back, their rings, chains, hooks, pincers!
-Back, their artificial means!
+Back with their artificial means!
 Back, their social workshop, their commune, their governmentalism, their centralization, their tariffs, their universities, their religions of the State, their free-of-charge banks or their bank monopolies, their compressions,